Peak surfing is during the winter months

 Welcome to Surf City

 As the story goes, in 1885 three Hawaiian princes were visiting Santa Cruz and they requested that a local woodsman fashion them three boards out of California redwood.
 If it weren’t for these princes on holiday, who knows when surfing would have hit the American mainland?
 Most everyone can agree that this story, along with Santa Cruz’s legendary breaks, cements its standing as Surf City in the sport’s history (despite what a judge ruled regarding Huntington Beach).
-It’s not just the tale of the three princes, though, give credence to the city’s status: in the 1950s, Jack O’Neill relocated from Colorado to Santa Cruz and opened the first “surf shop’ in addition to creating the first wetsuit that has made surfing possible in colder water.
+It’s not just the tale of the three princes, though, that gives credence to the city’s status: in the 1950s, Jack O’Neill relocated from Colorado to Santa Cruz and opened the first “surf shop’ in addition to creating the first wetsuit that has made surfing and surf lessons possible in colder water.
 Thanks for that Jack.

 Most popular packages and classes in Santa Cruz

 Learn to Surf in Santa Cruz with Private Surfing Lessons

 Get all of the attention and care you need for riding some of Santa Cruz’s awesome waves.
 Your professional and certified instructor will make sure you’re confident in technique, familiar with the ins and outs of surf etiquette, and that you have fun!
 Other courses are available.

 Surf with local legend Richard Schmidt

 Surf with a Santa Cruz legend.
-Richard Schmidt as a born and raised native of the area who knows the ins and outs of each break like the back of his hand.
+Richard Schmidt is a born and raised native of the area who knows the ins and outs of each break like the back of his hand.
 Spend two hours learning new techniques and honing existing ones.
 Other skill level classes are available too.

 Things you need to know